doocs/leetcode/solution/0600-0699/0618.Students Report By Geography/README_EN.md

 | name        | varchar |
 | continent   | varchar |
 +-------------+---------+
-There is no primary key for this table.
-It may contain duplicate rows.
+This table may contain duplicate rows.
 Each row of this table indicates the name of a student and the continent they came from.
 </pre>